 - Up to 50 MP's demanded recently an urgent Government review of BBC funding

 I resent having to pay for the BBC for the following reasons:

 - The BBC has long advertised with phrases such as "thanks to the unique way the BBC is funded" however should that unique way been seen as a positive.
 Surely it is questionable that a non-government entity should be entirely funded by tax that they are independently allowed to, first, claim and, second, collect.

 - The licence fee forces people to pay for self-funded services, such as itv, channel 4 and so on.

 - Its business model relies upon fear of criminal sanctions to achieve success: you cannot go to prison for non-payment of your licence fee, but you can be jailed for not paying a fine.

-- The BBC sent 52.8 million letters last year chasing evaders.
-These letters were followed with around 3.8 million visits by TV licence officer.
+- The BBC sent 51.8 million letters last year chasing evaders.
+These letters were followed with over 3 million visits by TV licence officer.

 - Licence fee evasion makes up around one ninth of all cases prosecuted in magistrate courts.

 - Of the 139,718 prosecutions and out of court disposal in 2018, a staggering 7% (9,319) were unsuccessful.